Brian-Masse/Echeveria/README.md

 - fixed an issue that showed the 'leave group' button when viewing other user's profiles

 - fixed an issue that prevented all search results from displaying

+- fixed an issue that caused search results to persist after searching

 ## **Product Description**